23-24 College Catalog Table of Contents

 Cr/Bill Hrs stands for Credit (Cr) and Billing (Bill) Hours.
 Credit Hours are the number of credit hours for the section.
 Billing Hours is the multiplier for determining tuition for the section.

+The start and end dates for the section.
 For sections with specific meeting days and times, the first meeting date is based on the day of the week scheduled.

 These are the days the section is held.
 The legend for days is as follows: